Blog

 3. Why do retail stores play the same music?

 Creating a unique soundtrack for your brand can be the most cost efficient way to differentiate your business and guest experience.
 Whether you're playing curated playlists or holiday hits, there is an abundance of music and select genres that can help set the perfect mood for the cadence of your business day and create the perfect environment for your target customer.
-Soundtrack Your Brand can help you to customize your brand’s experience throughout the year.
+Soundtrack can help you to customize your brand’s experience throughout the year.

 4. When should stores start playing Christmas music?